spdx/spdx-spec/CONTRIBUTING.md

 The SPDX specification is maintained by the SPDX [legal][spdx-legal] and [tech][spdx-tech] teams.
 Design and planning is primarily done via the team [mailing][spdx-legal-list] [lists][spdx-tech-list] and meetings.

+## Contribution License Agreement

+Contributions to this repo are made pursuant to the [SPDX Community Specification Contributor License Agreement 1.0][cla].
+You do not need to submit a signed copy of the contributor license agreement; by making a contribution to this repo, you agree to the terms set forth in that agreement.

 ## Submitting changes

 Always write a clear log message for your commits.
 One-line messages are fine for small changes, but significant changes should look like this: